-What we found in practice is that while the eighty-five percent would have learned to read anyway, use of this program accelerates their learning, makes them more enthusiastic readers and writers, and makes them better spellers, too.
-Even more importantly, the fifteen percent learn to read and write just as well as if they had been eighty-five percenters all along.
+What we found in practice is that while the eighty-five percent would have learned to read anyway, use of this program accelerated their learning, made them more enthusiastic readers and writers, and made them better spellers, too.
+Even more importantly, the fifteen percent learned to read and write just as well as if they had been the eighty-five percenters all along.

 If we wish the child to make sense out of 4 + 3, then we would introduce the counters before we introduce the symbols.
-We begin by having the child count out a pile of four blocks, then a pile of three blocks and then slide the two piles together to get the seven block total.
-The symbols are then introduced to record a counting experience that already had meaning.
+We would begin, for example, by having the child count out a pile of four blocks, then a pile of three blocks and then slide the two piles together and recount them to get the seven block total.
+Once the counting, sliding, and recounting process was mastered, we would then introduce the number symbols to record the counting experience that would now already have meaning.

-In reading, unlike arithmetic, when children are not yet able to make sense out of the abstract symbols which form the word 'cat', there has been no way for us to provide a set of experiences that allow children to understand what the abstract symbols represent before the symbols themselves are introduced.
+In reading, unlike arithmetic, when children are not yet able to make sense out of the letter symbols which form the word 'cat', there has been no way for us to provide a set of experiences that allow children to understand what the letter symbols represent before the symbols themselves are introduced.

-To compound the problem, the abstract symbols from which the child is to draw meaning if he or she is to be able to read, offer at least three levels of difficulty not to be found with the more straight forward symbols with which we record arithmetic concepts.
+To compound the problem, the letter symbols from which the child is to draw meaning offer at least three levels of difficulty not to be found with the more straight forward numeric symbols with which we record arithmetic concepts.
 These three levels of difficulty are:

 1) Visual discrimination (perception)

 Visual discrimination as a problem means the child has difficulty distinguishing or identifying letter shapes.
 In the word 'cat', for example, children with perceptual difficulties can confuse the letter 'c' with the letters 'u' or 'o', and the letter 't' with the letter 'f'.
 Letters like p and b and d and q (among others) are constant sources of confusion.
 The reading efforts of the child who has perceptual difficulties are doomed from the outset if the child cannot know with certainty which letters are in the words which he or she is trying to read.
-And dyslexic children can add the element of reversing the order of the letters.
+Dyslexic children add the additional visual discrimination problem of reversing or confusing the order of the letters.

 Auditory association as a problem means the child has difficulty in connecting or matching the phonetic sound to the appropriate letter symbol.
 Assuming the child can recognize the symbols, he or she must still identify the sound each symbol makes in a particular word.
 In the word 'cat' for example, the child must know if the 'c' sound is to be the one heard at the start of the word 'city', or the one at the start of the word 'cut', or maybe even the one at the start of 'child'.
 Is the 'a' the same as in 'said', or 'above', or 'cake', or 'saw', or 'father' or maybe even 'eat'?
 The list seems endless to the child.
 Is the 't' in 'cat' from 'top' or 'the' or 'thin' or who knows what else?
 A child who has difficulty making the appropriate sound-symbol associations becomes overwhelmed by the choices which must be made for even the shortest of words.

-Sound blending as a problem means the child has difficulty in taking the information produced if the problems of the first two areas are surmounted and combining it to form a word.
+Sound blending as a problem means the child has difficulty in taking the information produced once the problems of the first two areas are surmounted and combining it to form a word.
 As an example, for the word 'cat', even if the child correctly recognizes the three letters and is able to identify which sound each letter makes in this particular word, the child who has difficulty blending the sounds into a recognizable word won't read the word 'cat'.
-Instead, the child is apt to blend the sounds "c a t" and then say "cow?" or maybe "at?"
+Instead, the child is apt to blend the sounds "c a t" and then say "cow" or "at" or something else.

 The Reading Program...

 The three pictures immediately above represent three 'sounds'.
 The snapping sound represented by the picture of the breaking stick is the sound heard at the end of the word luck.
 The crying sound represented by the picture of the baby is the sound that can be heard in the middle of the word lad.
 The ticking sound represented by the picture of the clock is the sound that can be heard at the end of the word meat.
-Why these pictures represent these particular sounds is presented in the Dekodiphukan section
+Why these three pictures represent these three sounds is explained in the instructions for the Dekodiphukan app.